-There are several legends about the origin of coffee, but there is general agreement that it all began in Ethiopia.
-Today one can find coffee plantations in many tropical countries from South America to Africa and Asia.
-The greater part of production is concentrated around the Equator in countries like Brasil, Ethiopia, India, en Vietnam.
-Each country produces coffee with a unique taste and even within countries taste can vary according to a region’s soil, height, and microclimate.
-Many of Mokafina’s coffee beans are sourced from Brasil, Guatemala, Ethiopia, India, and Indonesia.
+How does the coffee process work?
+There are various legends about where coffee originally came from, but it is generally believed that it all began in Ethiopia.
+Today, coffee plantations can be found in many tropical countries from South America through Africa to Asia.
+Most of the production is located around the equator in countries such as Brazil, Ethiopia, India and Vietnam.
+Each country produces its own coffee taste and even within a geographical area the taste can differ due to the soil, the altitude, the specific microclimate, etc. Mokafina coffee beans come mainly from Brazil, Guatemala, Ethiopia, India and Indonesia.

 2. THE COFFEE PLANT

-Coffee beans coming from different coffee plants differ in form, colour, and above all, in taste.
-Also, how the harvested coffee beans are processed varies from country to country and from coffee variety to variety.
-This further increases the many variations in taste, even amongst the same coffee variety that comes from different origins.
-Two widely used coffee processing methods are the washed method and the natural method.
-During the washed processing, the coffee beans undergo a process of fermentation through which the beans and the fruit pulp are placed in a water tank to gist for a determined period of time (24 to 72 hours) to ferment.
-After fermentation the beans covered with a fine peel are sundried or in drying ovens.
-After this step the peel is eliminated and the beans can be prepared for export.
-The natural processing consists of the red, ripe coffee cherries being dried in the sun after harvesting.
-The cherry turns hard and then it is carefully crushed.
-The beans are released and the dried shells are manually separated.
-Subsequently the coffee beans can be prepared for export.
-This procedure is often used in Brasil for its Santos Arabica coffee, which in turn is often the basis for most washed Arabica blends.
-In most Robusta growing countries (Vietnam, Indonesia, and countries in West Africa) this process is greatly used due to lower production costs.
-These coffees are heavier in taste but ensure that the blends are not lacking the required spiciness.
+The beans of the various coffee plants have their own shape, colour and especially taste.
+The processing of the picked beans differs from country to country and from variety to variety.
+This further enhances the possible differences in taste, even between the same type of bean from different areas.
+One big difference in processing is whether or not the coffee beans are ‘washed’.
+With washed coffee, the beans undergo a process of fermentation by being placed in a water tank for a certain time (24 to 72 hours) together with their cherry flesh to ferment.
+After this fermentation, the fine-skinned beans are dried in the sun or in drying ovens.
+Then the last skin is removed and the coffee beans can be prepared for export.
+In addition to the “washed process”, there is also the “natural process”.
+This means that after picking, the red, ripe coffee cherries are simply laid out in the sun to dry.
+The cherry will then become hard and will be crushed carefully.
+The beans are then released and the dried shells are manually separated from the coffee.
+Then the coffee beans can be prepared for export.
+This process is used mainly in Brazil for Santos arabica coffee.
+This coffee is the basis of most blends with washed arabicas.
+In most Robusta producing countries (Vietnam, Indonesia, West Arfika) this process is also used because of the lower production cost.
+These coffees are much heavier in flavour but provide the necessary spiciness in the blends.

 4. THE SELECTION

-Mokafina roasts the blended coffee beans the artisanal way.
-This means that starting more than half a century ago, we have been working with a long procedure of approximately 14 minutes, where the beans are roasted at lower temperatures.
-By opting for this process, the beans are roasted to their core, which guarantees an end result of very high quality.
-On the contrary, with shorter roasting processes the beans are often roasted on the surface only, which lowers the resulting coffee quality.
-Immediately after roasting the beans are cooled down and vacuum packed to protect their aroma and taste.
+Mokafina roasts the (mixed) coffee beans in the traditional way.
+This means that, just like more than half a century ago, a longer process of (approximately) 14 minutes is used, during which the beans are roasted at a lower temperature.
+By opting for this longer process, the beans are roasted right to the core, which guarantees much better quality.
+With shorter belt processes, the beans are often only roasted on the outside, which results in lower quality.
+After roasting, the beans are immediately cooled and vacuum-packed so that the beans lose nothing of their flavour.